IPFS Key Vaults

 The Technical Aspects of DIDs

-- Scheme: The identifier for the DID method, such as “did”.
+A DID consists of three main components:- Scheme: The identifier for the DID method, such as “did”.

 - Method: The specific DID method used, such as “example”.